aayushsolanki40/report-pilot/README.md

 2. **Include ticket/issue numbers**: This helps with traceability in your reports
 3. **Write descriptive commit messages**: This makes your reports more meaningful

-## Development

-### Requirements

-- Node.js
-- Git
-- VS Code

-### Building and Testing

-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Run `npm run build` to compile
-4. Run `npm run test` to run tests
-5. Run `npm run package` to create a VSIX package

-### Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues or have suggestions, please file an issue in the [GitHub repository](https://github.com/your-username/report-pilot/issues).

----

 **Enjoy more productive standups with Report Pilot!**